 The only real downside to the service is its cost, which is higher than its competitors, but it more than makes up for that with its list of features.
 The service doesn’t offer a free trial, but all its long duration plans come with a 30-day money-back guarantee.

-Get 49% off plus 3 free months of the best Linux VPN (opens in new tab)
+Get 3 months FREE of the best overall VPN (opens in new tab)

 Tom’s Guide readers can get three free months of ExpressVPN by signing up to its 12 month plan.
 However, if it’s not for you, ExpressVPN offers a 30-day money-back guarantee with all its plans, so there's no risk in case you change your mind.

 Third on our list is NordVPN, which offers a great many features to its Linux users.
 In our NordVPN review we loved the the Double VPN feature, which for extra security, routes your traffic through two different VPN servers, encrypting your data twice.
 Linux users also connect through obfuscated servers that will conceal the fact that you’re using a VPN to route your traffic, to bypass any bans on VPN traffic.

 The service relies on its homebrewed NordLynx protocol that’s based on WireGuard and is tuned for speed.
 In terms of limitations, NordVPN allows a maximum of six devices to share the same connection at any given time.

 Sign up now on the NordVPN website (opens in new tab)(opens in new tab)